Howard Liu, M.D.

 Joseph H. Evans, Ph.D.

 Dr. Joseph Evans is a licensed psychologist and a graduate of the University of Kansas.
-He joined the faculty of the University of Nebraska Medical Center in 1986 after spending 10 years at the University of South Florida where he was the founding chairperson of the Law and Mental Health Department at USF’s Florida Mental Health Institute and an Associate Director in the Child-Adolescent Department.
-Dr. Evans served as Director of Psychology for the UNMC Munroe-Meyer Institute for 30 years, developing the Psychology program to 20 faculty members, 14 doctoral psychology interns, 7 post-doctoral fellows, 6 ABA doctoral students, and 8 MA interns.
+He joined the faculty of the University of Nebraska Medical Center in 1986 after spending ten years at the University of South Florida where he was the founding chairperson of the Law and Mental Health Department at USF’s Florida Mental Health Institute and an Associate Director in the Child-Adolescent Department.
+Dr. Evans served as Director of Psychology for the UNMC Munroe-Meyer Institute for 30 years, developing the Psychology program to 20 faculty members, 14 doctoral psychology interns, seven post-doctoral fellows, 6 ABA doctoral students, and 8 MA interns.
 He stepped down from the MMI directorship role in 2016 and is currently working part-time for the University at MMI and BHECN.

 Dr. Evans was named Clinical Director of BHECN in 2017 after serving as Associate Clinical Director since 2013.
-In addition to BHECN responsibilities, Dr. Evans is currently a Professor in the MMI Psychology Department and in the UNMC Department of Pediatrics.
-Dr. Evans administers three federal training grants from the Health Resources and Services Administration (HRSA) to train doctoral psychology interns and Master’s degree clinicians in integrated behavioral health in primary care, two State contracts designed to conduct behavioral screenings for children and adolescents and to expand numbers of psychologists into rural areas of Nebraska; and a System of Care contract to create improved training in behavioral health for emotionally disturbed adolescents.
-Dr. Evans has been instrumental in pioneering the integrated behavioral health care model within primary care clinics with over 42 integrated care clinics established in the Nebraska.
+In addition to BHECN responsibilities, Dr. Evans is currently a Professor in the MMI Psychology Department and the UNMC Department of Pediatrics.
+Dr. Evans administers three federal training grants from the Health Resources and Services Administration (HRSA) to train doctoral psychology interns and Master’s degree clinicians in integrated behavioral health in primary care; two State contracts designed to conduct behavioral screenings for children and adolescents and to expand numbers of psychologists into rural areas of Nebraska; and a System of Care contract to create improved training in behavioral health for emotionally disturbed adolescents.
+Dr. Evans has been instrumental in pioneering the integrated behavioral health care model within primary care clinics with over 42 integrated care clinics established in Nebraska.